DC Bookstores Are Celebrating Independent Bookstore Day With Giveaways and Big Discounts

 1658 Columbia Rd., NW

-The Adams Morgan nonprofit bookshop is participating in the bookstore crawl, plus all of its books will be 30 percent off.
+The Adams Morgan nonprofit bookshop is participating in the bookstore crawl, plus its sale books will be an additional 30 percent off.
 Get a free hot or iced coffee with any bookstore purchase or spend $50 to receive a free limited-edition literary gift.

 Sankofa Video, Books & Cafe